Skip to content

 This is what you should take with you

-• The primary key is one or more attributes that uniquely identify each record.
+• The primary key is one or more attributes that uniquely identify each data record.

-• The foreign key consists of one or more attributes that are the primary key in another table.
-This allows connections to be made between tables in a database.
+• The foreign key consists of one or more attributes that are a primary key in another table.
+This makes it possible to create links between tables in a database.

-• Depending on the structure and connection of the tables, a distinction is made between the star and snowflake scheme.
+• Depending on the structure and connection of the tables, a distinction is made between the star and snowflake schema.

 RESTful API